 - Verify each family tree connection.

-- Save records, add notes, review past searches and browse personal collection.
+- Save records, add notes, review past searches and browse the personal collection.

 - View actual scans and images of records, and print them too!

-- No downloads, software, plugins or installation required.
+- No downloads, software, plugins, or installation are required.

 Once you have signed up though you do have an option to try Newspapers.com for free for 7 days.
 After that period you will be charged $4.16 per month.

-There is also an additional $24.95 charged if you decide to request a county records search.
+There is also an additional $24.95 charge if you decide to request a county records search.
 This search will allow you to request official court records.